 Q: Is there an application fee?

-A: Application for the Woodrow Wilson Teaching Fellowship is free, and partner institutions have agreed to waive their application fees.
+A: There is no application fee, and partner institutions have agreed to waive their application fees.

 Q: What if I have a transcript from a foreign university/college?